apache/shiro/etc/README.txt

 - Just the JSecurity API "specification" without the reference implementation.
 - You need this jar if you wish to compile against JSecurity "specification" interfaces and classes (but not the reference implementation).
-For example, you can specify this jar in your IDE or Ant classpath settings and you'll be able to compile.
+For example, you can specify this jar in your IDE or Ant classpath configuration and you'll be able to compile.

 * jsecurity-ri-common.jar
 - JSecurity reference implementation's common classes and files.